qc-design/plaquette/docs/qec_tutorials/decoding/decoding.rst

   can be done by choosing a seed (if the code has an open boundary, then the open vertices are first chosen as seeds), and *walking* through the erasure by adding edges if only one of its vertices is already in the forest.
 If both vertices are already in the forest, the edge is discarded.

+Comment: It is important here to mention that when creating a forest for a connect sub-graph starting containing an open vertex, newly reached vertices are not open vertices.
+To explain this, we can write, for example:

+For a connected sub-graph containing an open vertex (called a seed), the process is done by starting with a seed, then adding edges that reach new vertices (i.e., if both vertices are already in the forest, the edge is discarded) but also require that these newly reached vertices are not open vertices.

 If a connected sub-graph is not connected to an open vertex, we can choose randomly any of its vertices as the seed.
 The figure below shows how the forest is created in a graph of a planar code of distance :math:`4` (we are only showing the edges that represent :math:`Z` errors for simplicity):

   .. image:: forest.png
      :width: 300px

+Comment: It will be helpful to explain the above figure details.
+For example, we can explain:

+a) Here Red lines indicate an erasure :math:`\mathcal{R}`, and red nodes indicate the syndrome. b)-d) The process of constructing a forest, with open vertices as seeds.
+Arrows indicate the direction the forest is grown.
+Green lines indicate edges included in the forest.
+We discard those edges for which either both vertices of the edge are already in the forest or if newly reached vertices (through this edge) is an open vertex.

+Another comment: it will be good to show all arrows (the way the forest is grown) in figures c)-d).
+As the peeling of the forest is done by reversing the construction of the forest (i.e., peeling it the other way round of what the arrows indicate).

   Finally, the forest is peeled from its *leaves*.
 We call a *leaf* an edge that is connected to the rest of the erasure through only one of its vertices, while the